LiuYan-Peggy/TARank/README.md

 ## Usage<br>
 Implementation of TARank is available in Python 3.6.<br>

 Import the python code into Pycharm, and then load some datasets to test.
 By the way, the centrality score dict and the parameter k also could be user-specific.
-Here, we set k=2 and take closeness centrality for generating the initialize scores.
+Here, we set k=2 and use closeness centrality for generating the initialize scores.
 After that complie and run the code.
 Finally, the result will be obtained.<br>

 In addition, we also provide 53 networks which are used in experiments.